StackVista/stackstate-docs/stackpacks/integrations/agent_v2/docker.md

 ### Install

 The Docker integration is part of the [StackState Agent StackPack](/stackpacks/integrations/agent.md).

 ## Data retrieved

-When a [StackState Agent is running in a Docker container](/setup/agent/docker.md), the following data will be synchronized from the host on which it is running:
+StackState Agent will synchronize the following data from the host it is running on with StackState:

 * Hosts, processes, and containers
 * Network connections between processes/containers/services including network traffic telemetry